luisguillermobultetibles/compresor/README.md

        The function pi exists because the set of primes, being a subset of the natural ones, is also a countable function.

-# This is not gzip, deflate competence, is just an INTERNET 3 LEVEL 2-DRIVER (RFC Proposal: october 31, 2023, by Lic.
+# This is not gzip, deflate internet navigator's browser compressor's competence, is just an INTERNET 3 LEVEL 2-DRIVER
+# (RFC Proposal: october 31, 2023, by Lic.
 Luis Bultet Ibles, Cuba).

   .To use with the previous described algorithm, and with no one else.